php-fig/fig-standards/proposed/http-factory/http-factory-meta.md

 difference is that Guzzle requires streams to be constructed with a resource and does not allow a string.
-However, it does contain a helper function [`stream_for`][guzzle-stream-for] that will create a stream from a string of content and a function [`try_fopen`][guzzle-try-fopen] that create a resource from a file path.
+However, it does contain a helper function [`stream_for`][guzzle-stream-for] that will create a stream from a string of content and a function [`try_fopen`][guzzle-try-fopen] that will create a resource from a file path.

 [guzzle-stream-for]: https://github.com/guzzle/psr7/blob/58828615f7bb87013ce6365e9b1baa08580c7fc8/src/functions.php#L78
 [guzzle-try-fopen]: https://github.com/guzzle/psr7/blob/58828615f7bb87013ce6365e9b1baa08580c7fc8/src/functions.php#L295